Seeing Mercury with a telescope is a big challenge!

 How to find Mercury in the Night Sky

 Step 1 – Is Mercury in the Night Sky Tonight?

 The first step to planning your observing session is to know if and when Mercury plans to visit our night sky.
-This guide lists out where the planets are this month (link opens in a new tab).

 Step 2 – Finding Mercury Without a Telescope